 Don’t wait until the last minute to make plans.
 Travel will be difficult as the date approaches, especially around major metropolitan areas.

 If you want to use this as an opportunity to teach your kids about astronomy, find some books or videos to share with them.
-You might want to start with my blog post Total Solar Eclipse 2017 – 5 Best Online Resources.
+You might want to start with my blog post-Best Resources for the 2024 Total Solar Eclipse.

 2. Be Safe

 Whether it’s while traveling or when viewing the eclipse, safety is important.
 Animals freak out when an eclipse occurs so if you’re in a rural area watch out for strange behavior.

 Don’t plan to drive too far on the day of the eclipse.
 If you need to travel that day be conscious of the fact that many people will be trying to do the same thing.

 Make sure you have protective eyewear for viewing the eclipse.
 DO NOT look directly at the sun until it’s totally covered!
 Once the sun is covered, you can remove your glasses for naked-eye observation.

 I recommend that you and your family observe the event alone.
 If you plan to go to a viewing party be aware of the people around you.
 Don’t block a person’s view.

 If someone has a telescope, DO NOT just walk up and use it.
 Don’t even touch it without permission.
 Professional and amateur astronomers are kind and helpful people but touching their equipment without permission is a no-no.

 Ideally, you want to see the eclipse in person.
 However, work requirements, family situations, and other situations out of your control may prevent that.